 We are delighted to announce that we were able to fund 4 groups distributing £4,000 to voluntary, community, faith and social enterprise groups across Oldham, delivering one or two of the priorities listed below.

-Organisations must engage local people beyond their existing membership networks and should be
+- Organisations engaged local people beyond their existing membership networks:

-- Holding an awareness raising activity or public event during the Oldham Borough’s Hate Crime Awareness Week 2021 taking place 1-7th February 2021 that can help become the catalyst for further conversations
+- Held an awareness raising activity or public event during the Oldham Borough’s Hate Crime Awareness Week 2021 taking place 1-7th February 2021 that helped become the catalyst for further conversations

-- Delivering a longer-term project to help local people find out more about hate crime.
-These will be launched during Hate Crime Awareness Week and be completed by December 2021
+- Delivered a longer-term project to help local people find out more about hate crime.
+This was launched during Hate Crime Awareness Week and will completed by December 2021

-- Helping to change/challenge the behaviours, narratives and perceptions of Hate Crime
+- Helped to change/challenge the behaviours, narratives and perceptions of Hate Crime

-- Highlight the support of third-party reporting centres and encouraging more victims to report hate crimes to either the Police or third-party reporting centres across the Borough.
+- Highlighted the support of third-party reporting centres and encouraging more victims to report hate crimes to either the Police or third-party reporting centres across the Borough